squinkylabs/Demo/docs/vco1-first.md

 ![Negative 1 volt showing a pitch of note C3](./tuner-c3.png)

-So we see that the pitch changes by an octave when the CV changes by a volt.
+We see that the pitch changes by an octave when the CV changes by a volt.

 So far, it looks like Demo VCO1 is working perfectly, but in our next session we will dig a little deeper and find some pretty bad flaws in how it works.